PROTECT YOUR LICENSE

 - Missouri does not issue a license card.
 You should search for your record using Licensure QuickConfirm at www.nursys.com.
 After you access your record, you can print a report that will show your license number, original issue date, expiration date, whether you have a multistate or single state license and discipline status.
 Please direct current or future employers to www.nursys.com to verify your license.

-- Enroll yourself as an individual in e-Notify at www.nursys.com.
-By enrolling into Nursys® e-Notify, you can take advantage of a quick, convenient and free way to keep up-to-date with your nursing licenses.
-You can receive licensure status updates, track license verifications for endorsement and manage multiple license expiration reminders.
-Keeping on top of your license can help you prevent any fraudulent licenses or certificates being issued in your name.
+- You need to enroll yourself in Nursys® e-Notify at www.nursys.com/EN/ENDefault.aspx.
+Enrollment in Nursys® e-Notify is required before you renew your license.
+You should do this now so you will receive license renewal reminders, notification when your license is actually renewed and notification of any changes to your license or discipline status.
+Keeping on top of your license can help prevent fraudulent licenses being issued in your name.
 You will also be able to participate in a survey on nursing workforce in Missouri.
 The Missouri State Board of Nursing uses this information to gather important workforce data and uses the data to enhance Missouri's ability to plan for nurse supply and demand and, ultimately, improve healthcare for all.